ManoManoTech/hexa-playground/README.md

 - title: mandatory, updatable, single line, 1 up to 255 chars
 - description: optional, updatable, multi line, up to 1024 chars
 - creator: mandatory, fixed at creation
-- id: unique among all tasks, fixed at creation, made of the scope id, a dash and a unique number, 2 to 73 chars
+- id: unique among all tasks, fixed at creation, made of the scope key, a dash and a unique number, 2 to 73 chars
 - assignees: can be empty, updatable
 - a task can be pending, in progress or done: default to pending
     - each state can be moved to any of the 2 others